-For Seattle residents, you can improve the quality of air inside your home by eliminating these various sources of air pollution.
-Good ventilation is the core of having good air quality.
+Seattle residents can test indoor air quality to determine which pollutants must be eliminated.
+Good ventilation is the core of having high-quality air.
 Ensure that your humidifying, cooling, or central heating system is working properly and efficiently to improve indoor air quality effectively.
 Have your HVAC system fitted with HEPA or filters of high quality that are capable of removing microorganisms and bacterial inside your home.

 HEPA Air Filters

 Most licensed and professional HVAC technicians recommend the use of a high-quality air filter such as a High-Efficiency Particulate Air (HEPA) filter.
 Based on the standards on filters set by the Department of Energy, HEPA filters are of the highest grade.
 They are capable of filtering undesirable matters and microorganisms.
 HEPA filters are used in different applications In the home, they are mostly used in cooling and heating systems, rendering them safer to use and help increase air quality tremendously.